lambdaclass/miden-node/docs/external/src/operator/usage.md

+---
+sidebar_position: 4
+---

 # Configuration and Usage

-As outlined in the [Architecture](./architecture.md) chapter, the node consists of several components which can be run separately or as a single bundled process.
+As outlined in the [Architecture](./architecture) chapter, the node consists of several components which can be run separately or as a single bundled process.
 At present, the recommended way to operate a node is in bundled mode and is what this guide will focus on.
 Operating the components separately is very similar and should be relatively straight-forward to derive from these instructions.